Continuity announcers in the United Kingdom: Children's continuity

 The presentation of children's programmes had in-vision continuity from its instigation until 1965.
 The best-known children's in-vision continuity face was that of schoolgirl Jennifer Gay, one of the Children's Hour announcers, who introduced such favourites as Muffin the Mule between 1949 and 1953.

 In-vision continuity was re-introduced as part of Children's BBC/CBBC) on 9 September 1985.
 From then until 1994, this came from the main BBC1 continuity suite itself, referred to as "the broom cupboard" and introduced by various presenters including Andy Crane, Andi Peters and Phillip Schofield; Since then, it has come from larger, specialised studios.
-Children's BBC Scotland used in-vision continuity from 1992 - 1996, but this was omitted in favour of out-of-vision continuity from 1997 - 2000.
+Children's BBC Scotland used in-vision continuity from 1992–1996, but this was omitted in favour of out-of-vision continuity from 1997–2000.
 As of September 2011, presentation for both CBBC and CBeebies originates from the BBC's MediaCityUK studios in Salford Quays, following the BBC Children's department move from London.

 Modern continuity

 In February 2008, BBC Three introduced in-vision continuity links, in the form of live links with presenter Jose Vanders and recorded links with BBC Three viewers.
 For a time, the BBC Three website offered viewers the opportunity to record links for programmes.
 The live in-vision links were dropped after only a few months although live out-of-vision continuity during peak time returned in September 2011.

 On 19 September 2008, the Scottish Gaelic-language digital channel BBC Alba launched with in-vision continuity from the channel's sole announcer, Fiona MacKenzie.
 A second in-vision announcer, Moira MacDonald, was appointed in July 2009.
-All continuity links are pre-recorded in Stornoway and transmitted from BBC Scotland's headquarters in Glasgow.
+All continuity links are live in Stornoway and transmitted from BBC Scotland's headquarters in Glasgow.